 From the poem Anger by Charles Lamb

-How quickly love can turn to hate, sweet murmurings to spiteful hisses, sporting wrist shots to explosions of fury.
+How quickly love can turn to hate, sweet murmurings to spiteful hisses, sporting wrist shots to slap shots of fury.

-However, by this point my relationship with the radar-majigger had turned pretty sour.
-The main reason was that, regardless of where the gadget was placed, it couldn’t consistently detect shots unless they were within a narrow channel no more than a foot or two away from the unit.
+So I experimented with various other placements and found the box lacking.
+This lead to me mothballing my blanket system in favour of a sturdy hockey net that I bought online.
+Sure enough, shooting straight at the radar-majigger did prove to be the most effective practice but by this point my relationship with the box had turned pretty sour.
+The main reason was that, regardless of where the gadget was placed, it couldn’t consistently detect shots unless they were within a foot or two.
 While I’d initially been forgiving of this foible, my tolerance quickly dissipated.

-This is when I lose it and instantly start bump firing hockey pucks and expletives out the garage door like a skunk-drunk executive blasting a machine gun at a mountain man retreat.
-Within 12 nanoseconds I’m wobbly with rage, missing only a disheveled, sweat-laden comb-over to complete the picture of a raving, middle-aged lunatic.
+This is when I lose it and start bump-firing expletives and hockey pucks like a skunk-drunk executive blasting a machine gun at a mountain man retreat.
+Within seconds I’m wobbly with rage, missing only a disheveled, sweat-laden comb-over to complete the picture of a raving, middle-aged lunatic.

 I know what I need to do.
-I must somehow pull myself together and revert to the other hockey revenge option: taking a number and biding my time.
+I must somehow pull myself together and revert to the other hockey revenge option: take a number and bide my time.

 So that’s what I’m doing.
 I’ve taken a step back and am keeping my eye on the situation, waiting for the right time to strike.
 I’m not sure when or even how, but someday when that digital dink least expects it, I shall exact my revenge ... and it shall be sweet.